turnkeylinux-apps/openvpn/README.rst

       download their profiles (especially useful with mobile devices using a QR code scanner).
-    - The server profile supports a private subnet configuration, enabling clients to reach servers behind the OpenVPN™ server.
+    - The server profile supports a private subnet configuration, enabling clients to reach servers behind the OpenVPN® server.
     - The gateway profile configures connecting clients to tunnel all their traffic through the VPN.
     - When adding clients in a server or gateway deployment, an optional parameter can be given to enable computers on a subnet behind the client to connect to the VPN.
-    - For added security, OpenVPN™ is configured to drops privilages, run in a chroot jail dedicated to CRL, and uses tls-auth for HMAC signature verification protecting againsts DoS attacks, port flooding, port scanning and buffer overflow vulnerabilities in the
+    - For added security, OpenVPN® is configured to drop privilages, run in a chroot jail dedicated to CRL, and uses tls-auth for HMAC signature verification protecting againsts DoS attacks, port flooding, port scanning and buffer overflow vulnerabilities in the